Adverse Reaction to Drugs

 The practice will prefer suppliers who have sustainable policies and procedures.

-Treatment plans are provided to all patients who need to have treatment and informed consent is always obtained and recorded before treatment is commenced.
+Treatment plans are provided to all patients who need to have the treatment, and informed consent is always obtained and recorded before treatment is commenced.

 - The patient will be mailed a bill by first class post

-- If the bill is not paid within 4 weeks a second bill will be sent
+- If the bill is not paid within four weeks, a second bill will be sent

-- If the account is still outstanding 2 weeks after the second bill, a reminder will be sent by mail asking for payment by return
+- If the account is still outstanding two weeks after the second bill, a reminder will be sent by mail asking for payment by return

 People who use services have their needs met because the management is supervised by an appropriate person.
-This is because providers who comply with the regulations has a nominated individual who:
+This is because providers who comply with the regulations have a nominated individual who:

 - Is of good character